metaleap/gerbil-lsp/lsp/notes.md

 Usually used by editors to highlight all occurrences of the current ident (whether we're on a def or on a ref), internally (`ide`-side) this might perhaps be done as a specialized "list references" (see above, eg. `(lookup path pos 'refs)`) to look up refs _only_ in the current file but not the rest of the codebase.

 (Other non-Lispy language servers use it also for such situations as highlighting the func or loop of the current `break` / `continue` / `return` but does not seem applicable to us.
 But _if_ other, non-occurrence "highlight ideas" should ever come up, would want to rename this to eg. `highlighting`. =)

+## _`completions`_

+Args:
+- the current source file path
+- the current _position_ (see note at intro of part 2. above) at which auto-completion proposals will pop up

+Results:
+- a list of symbol items like returned also above in `defs-in-file` and `defs-search`, with these extra considerations:
+  - **name**: the full name, not partial (ie if position is right after `ha` then `name` is the _full_ `hash-ref`, `hash-copy` etc and _not_ `sh-ref`, `sh-copy` etc)
+  - **children**: not populated (or even computed)
+  - **detail** to be augmented with the `import` where pertinent

+**Everything that's in scope:**
+- any top-level def/decl in the current file
+- ancestor locals in scope
+- any made available by the file's existing `import`s
+- bonus stretch: any from any not-yet-imported `std/*` with an additional "import edit" to apply in-editor to the source (a text-edit being an insert-text,insert-position pair)
+- might also want to include any `'quoted-ident` already occurring somewhere in this source file (since one is often slinging them around repeatedly)
+  - of course, like all other completions, only if suitable in terms of the current typing context (text to the left of position)

+**On "dot completions":** since this is pertinent only in certain scopes such as `using` or `{...}` and only one level deep AFAICT:
+- all the valid "dot completions" (field or method names, ie right-hand-side operands) should be already "statically" known for any given left-hand-side operand
+- hence these can be prepared as simple _full_-identifiers (ie. `mystruct.myfield` is proposed as its own completion-item right after `mystruct`), ie. "there _is_ no dot-completion"

 ## _`doc-tips`_